jonyonson/jonathantaylor.io/content/blog/use-effect-hook/index.md

 date: '2019-12-27'
 ---

 I previously wrote about the [useState hook](/use-state-hook) which allows us to make stateful functional components.
 So, we are now managing state in a functional component, but what happens when we need to fetch some data or manually change the DOM.
-Traditionally, these "side effects" have been handled by React's lifecycle methods, which are only availabe inside of a class component, and allow us to run some code whenever a component mounts and unmounts.
+Traditionally, these "side effects" have been handled by React's lifecycle methods, which are only available inside of a class component, and allow us to run some code whenever a component mounts and unmounts.

 ```jsx
 import React, { Component } from 'react';